MRC-CSO-SPHSU/ABMSim.jl/README.md

 ### Exeution

-This is a library with no internal examples.
+This is a simulation tool with no internal examples.
 However, cf. [LPM.jl package](https://github.com/MRC-CSO-SPHSU/LPM.jl) as an example.

 Execution of unit tests within REPL: